–

 • Best in Department: Jr. Green Thumb Award

-(Most points in Department): $25 gift certificate from Devan Greenhouses
+(Most points in Department): $25 Gift certificate from Minter Country Garden

 RULES: